OddExtension5/Python-Powered-Excel/README.md

 # Python Powered Excel

-This repo consist of four small project which based on real-life secnario.
+This repo consist of four small project which based on real-life scenario.

 With this you'll learn: